Welcome, and thanks for trying out DemoBaseST :) DBST is a Windows front-end, allowing you to quickly and

 A: Please contact me and let me know!
 There is nothing worse than crediting the wrong person.
 Unfortunately

-some of the demoscreens don't make it clear who needs to be creditted for the hard work.
+some of the demoscreens don't make it clear who needs to be credited for their hard work.

-Q: Can I use a different emulator with DBST, such as PacifiST, SainT, etc.?
+Q: Can I use a different emulator with DBST, such as PacifiST, SainT, WinSTon, etc.?

 A: Unfortunately not.
 DBST uses STeem memory snapshots, which are incompatible with other emulators.
 I